sir-Xris/benchmark/README.md

 `chk` is executor.
 It compiles and executes std and src, compares their outputs.

-Folder `exe` stores compiled program. chk will not delete executable files.
+Folder `bin` stores compiled program. chk will not delete executable files.

-Folder `data` stores input and output datas, you can check output when outputs of `std` and `src` differs.
+Folder `log` stores input and output data, you can check output when output of `std` and `src` differed.

 ## TODO

-Well, this script can only test C++ program.
+Well, this script can only test C++ program at present.
 If you want to test other language you will have to edit `chk` yourself.

 And my origninal version accumulated lots of useful data maker.
 Maybe I will rewrite them one day in the future.(new flag)